carvel-dev/carvel/site/content/blog/imgpkg-tags.md

 There are 2 tags and both point the same Digest.
 If we look at the command we used to push the bundle `imgpkg push -b localhost:5000/cool-new-bundle:my-tag -f examples/basic-step-2` we defined a tag to be used.
-Also `imgpkg` automatically creates a tag that contains the digest and the `.imgpkg` prefix.
+Also `imgpkg` automatically creates a tag that contains the digest and the `.imgpkg` suffix.
 The main reason for this Tag is to ensure that if in the future we want to move the tag `my-tag` to a different bundle, it can be done and the garbage collector of the registry would not remove this OCI image because of the lack of Tag point to it.